Tip 1: Some basic rules for writing a resume

 From this definition comes the verb “To bind”!
 From the moment you become a member of the staff of a company, you have the duty to provide a technical counterpart (knowledge + experience + competence + time) but also psychological (commitment, professional conscience, intrinsic motivation etc …).

-Tip 6: Human Resources and Compensation
+Tips 6: Human Resources and Compensation

-These offers are for everyone:
+These offers are for anyone:

 Our offers are as follows:

-1- Write an attractive resume:
+1- Writing an attractive CV:

-* Your CV is your passport for the job.
+* Your resume is your job passport.

 2- Know yourself to sell better:

-From personality test, aptitude you have the opportunity to know all aspects of your personality and your behavioral qualities.
+From personality, aptitude test you have the opportunity to know all aspects of your personality and your behavioral qualities.
 You know your strengths and weaknesses.

-4- Reinvigorate your job search:
+4- Re-energize your job search:

--Knowledge of the professional sector in which you want to work?
+– Knowledge of the professional sector in which you want to work?

--Mastering job search methods?
+-Management of job search methods?